Magic Circle

 Crochet Magic Circle

 Crochet beginners (and some of us old-timers too), often have trouble crocheting a perfect circle.
-Most instructions call for chaining two and then putting a number of stitches in the first stitch.
+Most instructions call for chaining two or three stitches and then putting a number of stitches in the first stitch.
 Quite often the circle comes out lopsided or more oval than circle and often leaves a large hole in the center.

 The magic ring technique is a sneaky technique to crochet the perfect circle.
-I can’t lay claim on figuring this out, but I will claim that I explain it better than most.
+I can’t lay claim on figuring this out, but I will claim that I explain the magic ring better than most.
 Once you get the basic idea down, you will most likely find a different way to do this.
 My original instructions proved to require too much wrist twisting for my pattern tester’s arthritic hands.
-She found this technique more gentle on her hands and easier to follow but quickly began adapting the technique to her own; creating a third possible way to use the magic ring to crochet a perfect circle.
+She found this magic ring technique more gentle on her hands and easier to follow but quickly began adapting the technique to her own; creating a third possible way to use the magic ring to crochet a perfect circle.

 I have little doubt once you understand the basics, you too will come up with a magic circle technique that works best for you.

-How to Crochet a Perfect Circle
+How to Crochet a Perfect Circle Using the Magic Ring

 Crochet Circle - Step 1